ddodogames/scootz-docs/src/content/docs/functions/Misc/log.md

 | color | string | Color to use for the text | false

 # Example
-This will log "Hello world!" in red color.
+This will log "Hello world!" in green color.
 ```js
 $log[Hello world!;#57F287]
 ```